ViaScientific/vfdocs/docs/ViaFoundry/demo_single_cell_rna-seq_tutorial.md

 !!! warning

-    This change will add approx. 1 hour to run time since it will build new indexes with entered custom sequences.
+    This change will add approx. 1 hour to the run time since it will build new indexes with entered custom sequences.
     If you select no to these inputs it will use prebuilt indexes.

 To supply the new sequences (31) click the wrench in the `add_sequences_to_reference` section.